TC Early Stage will cover everything you need to know about operations for your startup – TechCrunch

 TechCrunch Early Stage goes down tomorrow (not a joke!) and the agenda is jam-packed with breakout sessions covering everything a startup needs to know about fundraising and operations.
 We’ve already told you plenty about the fundraising sessions, which are high in both quality and quantity.
 Today, however, I’d like to tell you a little bit about what’s in store on the operations front.

-From finding product market fit to recruiting your early team to building and leading a successful sales team, there’s something for everyone.
+From finding product-market fit to recruiting your early team to building and leading a successful sales team, there’s something for everyone.

 Take a look at some of our sessions:

-Finding Your Product Market Fit – Sean Lane, Olive
+Finding Your Product-Market Fit – Sean Lane, Olive

-Olive AI founder and CEO is no stranger to the pivot.
-Hear how he practiced patience in the search for product market fit, how he knew it when he finally found it, and tactics he used to build on it.
+Olive AI’s founder and CEO is no stranger to the pivot.
+Hear how he practiced patience in the search for product-market fit, how he knew it when he finally found it and tactics he used to build on it.

-How to Get Into an Accelerator – Neal Sales-Griffin, TechStars
+How to Get Into an Accelerator – Neal Sales-Griffin, Techstars

-Accelerators provide an incredible launch pad for early stage startups, offering a built-in network, accessible advisors, and of course, capital.
+Accelerators provide an incredible launch pad for early-stage startups, offering a built-in network, accessible advisors and, of course, capital.
 But first, you’ve got to be accepted.
 Hear Techstars Neal Sales-Griffin outline how to get into an accelerator and make the most of the experience.

 How to Build Your Early Team for Future Growth – Sarah Smith, Bain Capital Ventures